Flag of the United Arab Emirates: Ras Al Khaimah and Sharjah

 Flag of Sharjah depicted on a Sharjah stamp of 1963.

 The flags of Ras Al Khaimah and Sharjah are identical as they are ruled by two branches of the same house.
 The flags have a large red rectangle on a white background.
 The flag, known as the White Pierced Red flag, was the intended flag for all the Trucial States according to the 1820 Maritime Treaty with the British.
 It was widely attributed to the Al Qawasim tribal federation.
 Percy Cox, the British Colonial Office administrator in the Middle East, was unsuccessful in convincing the rest of the emirates' Sheikhs to adopt it.
-To the British, this flag was titled as Trucial Coast Flag No. 2.
+The British called this "Trucial Coast Flag No. 2."
 According to the treaty, in times of war the original Al Qassimi flag (green, white and red flag) was to be used by the Qawasim.